Personal Loan Calculator

 Everyone wants a personal loan with a low interest rate, but it’s worth keeping in mind that low-interest loans are more likely to have more specific lending criteria for you to fulfil.
 The lower the level of risk you represent to a lender, based on your income, credit rating, and other factors, the lower the interest rate you’ll likely be able to enjoy.

-Once you’ve entered your personal loan’s basic details, our calculator will display the following results:
+Once you’ve entered your personal loan’s basic details, our calculator will display the estimated monthly repayments for a loan with these criteria.

 For example, according to our calculator, a $10,000 personal loan that’s paid back over 3 years at a 9 per cent interest rate will have monthly repayments of $318, ultimately totalling $11,448 including the interest.
 Out of the 36 monthly repayments, approximately 4 and a half of these will effectively go towards paying off the $1448 of interest.